RNZZL/TopoTxR-A-topology-guided-deep-convolutional-network-for-breast-parenchyma-learning-on-DCE-MRIs-2024/README.md

 - xfold: number of cross-validation folds
 - fold_idx: the specific fold in cross-validation

 Go to `Examples.ipynb` and hit run button.
+This file will run the code in `CNN_attention.ipynb` for cross-validation in one fold.